 While the butteri are a rare breed – like the Maremmana horses and cattle they tend – they are not extinct and their work allows estates like Marina’s to keep the local Maremma animals (and long-standing traditions!) healthy and thriving.

-– 1st two photos courtesy of the Associazione Butteri d’Alta Maremma.
+– all of the photos courtesy of the Associazione Butteri d’Alta Maremma.
 Many thanks!